Gibby Mascot

 💻 Compatibility

-• Target Devices: No setup needed—just connect any device with video output (HDMI, VGA, etc.) and a USB port for keyboard/mouse control.
-Works with Windows, macOS, Linux, Android, and iOS.
+• Target Side: No software required.
+Simply connect a device with video output and a USB port for keyboard/mouse control.
+Works with virtually all systems including Windows, macOS, Linux, Android, iOS, and BIOS/UEFI screens.

-• Relative Mode: Moves target cursor relative to current position.
-Exit with a shortcut.
+• Relative Mode: Mouse movements are sent relative to the cursor’s current position.
+You can exit relative mode with a keyboard shortcut.

-Keystrokes from the host are sent directly to the target when the app is focused.
+All keystrokes typed on the host are forwarded to the target whenever the host app window is active and in focus.

 🔊 Audio